Our first flight with a baby: what worked and what didn’t

 He slept for about 40 minutes.
 It was longer than we’d expected, but shorter than we’d have liked, and we found that the slightest noise would wake him up, so Terry, who’d volunteered to have him on his lap (He claims to have done this because Max is pretty heavy now, and he thought it would be really uncomfortable for me to have him sitting on me for hours, but I’m pretty sure he just did it so he could have the window seat.
 Honestly, I’d do anything to avoid being in the middle, too…) had to keep rocking him back to sleep, to the accompaniment of loud tears.
 I’ll leave it up to you to work out whether they were Max’s or Terry’s.

 When we’d first boarded the aircraft, the pilot had come on the intercom with some bad news for us: the flight was going to take 5 hours, rather than 4-or-less it usually takes.
 (Something to do with a strong headwind, apparently…), and, I’ll be honest, as soon as I heard that, I felt like just getting up and walking out.
 I dunno: somehow 4 hours felt do-able to me, but 5 hours pushed it right into, “Just shoot me now,” territory, seriously.
 I felt even more like that when Max woke up from his 40 minute nap, and Terry and I realised we STILL have over 4 hours to get through, and that we’d be passing those hours in a very small space, with a very awake baby.
-Seeing our fellow passengers all ordering drinks and snacks, and getting their books and magazines out, was another low point, but, by this stage, Max was awake and ready to be entertained.
+Seeing our fellow passengers all ordering drinks and snacks, and getting their books and magazines out, was another low point (It was at this point that we realised that flying with a baby was going to be very, very different from the flights we’d taken in the past…), but, by this stage, Max was awake and ready to be entertained.
 So, here’s how we did it…

 (Everything’s red in this photo because we were in hell.
 OK, I’m joking: it was just the cabin lights at night on the way back.
 Could easily have been hell, though…)